Alfresco/alfresco-js-api/src/api/content-rest-api/docs/AuditApi.md

 If the API method also supports the **include** parameter, then the fields specified in the **include** parameter are returned in addition to those specified in the **fields** parameter.
+ */
+  'include':  /*  | Also include the current minimum and/or maximum audit entry ids for the application.
+The following optional fields can be requested:
+* max
+* min
+ */
 };

 auditApi.getAuditApp(auditApplicationIdopts).then((data) => {